sagarramdev173/device_driver/4_Tasklets/Readme.md

         unsigned long data;
     };

-here
-next - The next tasklet in line for scheduling. state -This state denotes Tasklet State.
+Here next - The next tasklet in line for scheduling. state -This state denotes Tasklet State.
 TASKLET_STATE_SCHED (Scheduled) or TASKLET_STATE_RUN (Running). count - It holds a nonzero value if the tasklet is disabled and 0 if it is enabled. func - This is the main function of the tasklet.
 Pointer to the function that needs to schedule for execution at a later time.